vivekvenkris/FundiPythonTutorial/README.md

 jupyter lab --port <your_port_number> --no-browser
 ```

-Your port number here and everywhere else can in principle be anything (although needs to be the same everywhere, but since there might be unconscious overlaps, please choose a random number between 10000 and 11000.
+Your port number here and everywhere else can in principle be anything (although needs to be the same everywhere), but since there might be unconscious overlaps, please choose a random number between 10000 and 11000.

 If you are running docker, you need to also add `--allow_root --ip 0.0.0.0` to your jupyter lab command.
 If you are running singularity, you need to forward the port you are using to your localhost.
 You can do that by requesting a port forward by doing: